51 Things Most Homeowners Aren’t Doing But Need To

 Rinsing Off Hairbrushes

 Even if you pull the hair out of your hairbrushes and combs, they should still get a little rinse off every so often to get rid of any lingering debris and residue left behind from your hair products.
-Give them an overnight soak in warm water and baking soda (seriously, what can’t baking soda do?) to have them feeling brand new.
+Give them an overnight soak in warm water and baking soda (seriously, what can’t baking soda do?) to have them feel brand new.

 Wiping Down Shower Curtains